Nobuyo Ōyama: Final years

 In the fall of 2012, Ōyama was diagnosed with Alzheimer's disease.
 Initially, her husband Keisuke Sagawa was worried that it would "tarnish the image of Doraemon and her", so the diagnosis was kept secret for a few years.
 However, after he received advice from fellow actor Sandayū Dokumamushi, he reconsidered, and on May 13, 2015, Sagawa publicly announced Ōyama's diagnosis during a guest appearance on TBS Radio's Ōsawa Yūri no Yūyū Wide program.
 At the time the announcement was made public, Ōyama said that she had already forgot that she and her husband discussed it.

 Although she continued to work after the announcement, she stopped making public appearances and work was limited to recording messages.
 From 2014 to 2016, Ōyama appeared in the National Federation of Agricultural Cooperative Associations' web anime I Love Meat!
-Zeushi-kun as Minota, but this was her final anime voice acting appearance.
+Zeushi-kun as Minota, but this ended up being her final anime voice acting role.

-On June 12, 2015, Sagawa appeared on Tetsuko Kuroyanagi's show Tetsuko no Heya, of which he had made previous appearances on many times with Ōyama. Ōyama sent a voice message to Kuroyanagi.
+On June 12, 2015, Sagawa appeared on Tetsuko Kuroyanagi's show Tetsuko's Room, of which he had made previous appearances on many times with Ōyama. Ōyama sent a voice message to Kuroyanagi.

 During the broadcast, she realized that her illness was made public, and remarked, "Why did they make such a big deal out of this?"
 Afterwards, Sagawa told her, "It's not an exaggeration at all," and "In order to cheer her up, we need to make sure people know the truth, so we can do our best," to which Ōyama replied back, "Yeah, I'll do my best."

 Following Ōyama's wishes, she was cared for at home by Sagawa, the couple's manager Akiko Kobayashi, and a housekeeper for a while after the onset.
 However, Sagawa started to receive treatment for ureteral cancer, so she entered a nursing home in April 2016.
-That month, Ōyama's role of Monokuma in the Danganronpa franchise was recast with TARAKO. Ōyama officially announced her retirement in December.
+That month, Ōyama's role of Monokuma in the Danganronpa franchise was recast with Tarako. Ōyama officially announced her retirement in December.

 Sagawa died on July 11, 2017, at the age of 80.
 After Sagawa's death, Ōyama continued to live in the nursing home, and was looked after by Kobayashi.
 While her dementia was progressing, she was in overall good health, and enjoyed interacting with other residents, taking on a leadership role in activities such as singing in choir.

 By the last year of her life, her advancing age had made it difficult for her speaking voice and she suffered numerous health problems.